-'Bitterness Tinged with Satisfaction in Sarajevo after NATO Air Raid on Serbian Forces Surrounding Gorazde,' Le Monde (France), 12 April 1984 (in French).
+'Bitterness Tinged with Satisfaction in Sarajevo after NATO Air Raid on Serbian Forces Surrounding Gorazde', Le Monde (France), 12 April 1984 (in French).

 During a mid-afternoon radio link on Sunday, Olivier van Bull, a Belgian doctor with Médecins Sans Frontières (MSF), confirmed the alarming information from Bosniak authorities.
-By his account, the right bank of the Drina - where the hospital is located - could come under Serbian control "within the next few hours."
+By his account, the right bank of the Drina - where the hospital is located - could come under Serbian control "within the next few hours".
 "The population is in state of panic; thousands are fleeing to the western bank.
-The situation is critical, and we have no way to evacuate the hospital, which shelters 250 wounded," he said, adding that since morning, the town had been under "constant bombardment." [...]
-At 16:30 hours on Sunday, General Rose was informed of the worsening situation by his observers on the ground and finally asked his Commanderin-Chief, General Lapresle, for "close air support" as "civilians, UN military observers, and humanitarian personnel are in danger."
-General Lapresle referred the matter to Japanese diplomat Yasushi Akashi, the Secretary-General's Representative, who decided to request NATO action.
+The situation is critical, and we have no way to evacuate the hospital, which shelters 250 wounded," he said, adding that since morning, the town had been under "constant bombardment". [...]
+At 4:30 pm hours on Sunday, General Rose was informed of the worsening situation by his observers on the ground and finally asked his commander-in-chief, General Lapresle, for "close air support" as "civilians, UN military observers, and humanitarian personnel are in danger".
+General Lapresle referred the matter to Japanese diplomat Yasushi Akashi, the secretary-general's representative, who decided to request NATO action.

 It took the North Atlantic Alliance only 25 minutes to approve the UN's request and set the air strike procedure in motion.
-At 18:22 hours, two American F-16 fighters began bombing positions on Bosnian soil for the first time.
-General Ratko Mladic, Commander of the Serbian Forces, had received two express warnings of the danger his troops would face should they not halt the offensive.
-His Chief-of-Staff, General Manojlo Milovanovic, merely replied that "no Serbian artillery shells fell [Sunday] on Gorazde."
+At 6:22 pm, two American F-16 fighters began bombing positions on Bosnian soil for the first time.
+General Ratko Mladic, commander of the Serbian Forces, had received two express warnings of the danger his troops would face should they not halt the offensive.
+His chief of staff, General Manojlo Milovanovic, merely replied that "no Serbian artillery shells fell [Sunday] on Gorazde".

-'In Response to the NATO Air Strikes, Bosnian Serbs Use Intimidation Against UN Peacekeepers'.
-Le Monde (France), 14 April 1994 (in French).
+'In Response to the NATO Air Strikes, Bosnian Serbs Use Intimidation Against UN Peacekeepers', Le Monde (France), 14 April 1994 (in French).